Skip navigation

 Biography

 Liz Pavey, dance artist/researcher (improviser, choreographer and teacher), has lectured in performance at Northumbria University since 2004.
-Her practice research focuses on the relationship of the moving body to its environment interconnected with questions concerning somatic awareness and wellbeing.
-She enjoys working with Theatre & Performance and Fine Art students from Foundation to Postgraduate levels.
+Her practice research is often site-specific or gallery-based and focuses on the intra-being of moving bodies as part of environments and ecologies.
+She enjoys working with students in Theatre & Performance and related subjects from Foundation to Postgraduate levels.
 Her teaching in movement, contemporary dance, performance and the body is informed by her practice research and her work as a Shiatsu (Japanese bodywork) practitioner.
 She is qualified in business coaching and works as part of the university's Internal Coaching Network.

 Liz is a Senior Fellow of the HEA.
 She is External Examiner for BA Dance Performance & Teaching at UCLan and for MA Dance Performance & Choreography at University of Bedfordshire.
 She was previously External Examiner for Dance at Chester University and at MMU.